Electronic-Innovations/Remote-PI-Logging/README.md

 Where the PID is the number in the coloumn following pi.

+Most RPIs will be equiped with a cron job that will automatically kill any minicom terminal on the 55th minute of the hour.

+      55 * * * * pkill minicom

+For more information about cronjobs see the following section.

 ## Cronjob Logging

 The RPi is set up for scheduled running of the loggingGit.py script (information laid out below).
 This is done through the linux cron system, by defualt on a CLEAN image for the RPis this is disabled.
 To start automatic logging run the following command: